-&lt;sup>3 In accordance with the standard set forth in the ICAO International Standards and Recommended Practices, Annex 1, Ch.
+5 In accordance with the standard set forth in the ICAO International Standards and Recommended Practices, Annex 1, Ch.
 5.1.1.1, contracting states must issue licenses to ensure that other states are able to easily determine the license privileges and the validity of ratings.
 In furtherance of this requirement, Annex 1 requires certain details to appear on the license, including nationality.
 See Ch.
 5.1.1.2.
-Accordingly, FAA must collect citizenship information during the test registration process to comply with this requirement, which ensures that airmen with United States certifications are able to conduct foreign operations without additional establishes a username and password.
-If the data do not match, the examinee cannot continue with creating their account profile and would need to access IACRA to update their name and confirm their FTN.
+Accordingly, FAA must collect citizenship information during the test registration process to comply with this requirement, which ensures that airmen with United States certifications are able to conduct foreign operations without additional complications and registration requirements.
+The FAA Order 8080.6H and the ACTS Statement of Work (SOW) set forth the requirements for all data captured during the test registration process, to include citizenship.